-Information Via website or direct enquiry Additional fee 1 Comments Technical specifi Technical specification Generic interface works Website No Typical standards and layouts must be published.
-This information: Generic substation layouts Website No (a) may be generic but should provide a high level overview of the Typical overhead line structures Website No components of a connection; and Typical underground cable arrangements Website No -(b) must provide Connection Applicants with a high level understanding of what a connection consists of.
-Typical primary plant Website No Primary Transmission Network Service Providers Design standards Website No must provide the design standards which are specific Typical secondary systems Website No to their network .
-Detailed technical requirements for a particular connection Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design.
-The functional specifications
+Information Via website or direct enquiry Additional fee Comments

+Technical specif Technical specification

+Generic interface works Website No Typical standards and layouts must be published.
+This information:

+Generic substation layouts Website No (a) may be generic but should provide a high level overview of the components of a connection; and

+Typical overhead line structures Website No

+Typical underground cable arrangements Website No (b) must provide Connection Applicants with a high level understanding of what a connection consists of.
+Primary Transmission Network Service Providers must provide the design standards which are specific to their network.

+Typical primary plant Website No

+Design standards Website No

+Typical secondary systems Website No

+Detailed technical requirements for a particular Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design.
+The functional specifications must include: (a) description of any proposed augmentation; and

+connection

+(b) references to typical plant